gandra70/Trend-EA/README.md

 Support

-If you have any problems or questions, contact me on: drenjanindragan@gmail.com
+If you have any problems or questions, contact me on drenjanindragan@gmail.com

 Terms of Use